How Rocket Mortgage combines metrics with empathy when designing experiences

 When it comes to usability and client experience, there’s no one-size-fits-all approach.
 That’s why Rocket Mortgage decided to adapt the foundation of SUPR-Q to best fit their needs.
 In the future, they’re planning to launch the XP Score across additional digital products.

-As Rocket Mortgage builds on this award-winning foundation, the company will be expanding its measurement strategy as they continue to iterate and refine every last detail on its continuous improvement journey.
+As Rocket Mortgage builds on this award-winning foundation, the company will be expanding its measurement strategy as they continue to iterate and refine every last detail on its continuous testing journey.
 By actively working with their data teams to identify correlations between the XP Score and key business drivers, they’re able to begin establishing their ROI of UX design.